 I grew up in the South.
 My parents were Midwesterners, married in San Francisco after WWII.
 As a part of his job, my dad was transferred to Little Rock, Arkansas where I was born in 1955.

 Twelve years of Catholic school were filled with reading, writing, and ‘rithmetic, but no art, other than coloring books and “stay between the lines, young man.”

-My past lives include work as a ranch hand in Montana; as an ecologist (on live rabid animals, on mosquito predators in Arkansas rice fields, on pine trees in East Texas), conducting water chemistry tests near a nuclear plant, and as a necropsy assistant; my research on invasive species was awarded a $200,000 National Science Foundation grant.
-After beginning a PhD at UC Berkeley, it was discovered that a UC Berkeley prof was embezzling from the grant.
+My past lives include work as a ranch hand in Montana; as an ecologist (on live rabid animals, on mosquito predators in Arkansas rice fields, on pine trees in East Texas), as a necropsy assistant, and conducting water chemistry tests near a nuclear plant; my research on invasive species was awarded a $200,000 National Science Foundation grant.
+After beginning a PhD at UC Berkeley, my academic life was disrupted when it was discovered that a UC Berkeley prof was embezzling from the grant.
 The Feds were not happy.
-I made a major life change and earned my teaching credential from UC Berkeley.
-I was a teacher for thirteen years in the Bay Area.
+I made a major life change and worked as a VISTA volunteer establishing literacy programs in California, including one for refugee women, and then earned my teaching credential from UC Berkeley.
+I was a teacher for thirteen years in the SF Bay Area and Marin County Teacher of the Year in 1999.
 I'm in my fourth reinvention, as a painter, a true vocation that I believe fits me better than anything I've ever done.
-I have a BS and an MS in invertebrate biology and ecology.
+The discovery of painting has changed my life.